 Signs of a Home Improvement Scam

 How can you tell if a contractor might not be reputable?
+There are some commons signs.
 You may not want to do business with someone who:

-- knocks on your door for business or offers you discounts for finding other customers
+- Offers you discounts for finding other customers

 Report a Problem